-Sometimes, a migraine is preceded by a visual aura, which may include losing part or all of your vision for a short period.
+Sometimes, migraine attacks are preceded by a visual aura, which may include losing part or all of your vision for a short period.
 You may also see zigzags or squiggly lines.

 Other types of headaches are generally less severe, are rarely disabling, and usually aren’t accompanied by nausea or vomiting.

-It’s estimated that up to 10 percent of school-aged children have migraines.
-By the time they turn 17, up to 8 percent of boys and 23 percent of girls have experienced a migraine.
-More than 50 percent of people report migraines after age 30.
+According to the Migraine Research Foundation, up to 10 percent of school-aged children have migraine.
+By the time they turn 17, up to 8 percent of boys and 23 percent of girls have experienced a migraine headache.

-“It’s important that people realize that children and adolescents have migraines,” says Amy Gelfand, M.D., a pediatric neurologist at the University of California San Francisco Headache Center.
+“It’s important that people realize that children and adolescents have migraine,” says Amy Gelfand, MD, a pediatric neurologist at the University of California San Francisco Headache Center.
 “It’s one of the more common problems for children.”

-She says, “There’s a lot of stigma around children and migraines.
+She continues, “There’s a lot of stigma around children and migraine.
 People think they’re faking, but for some children and adolescents it can be quite a disabling problem.”

-In adolescents, migraines affect young women more than young men.
+In adolescents, migraine affects young women more than young men.
 This may be because of a change in estrogen levels.

-“It is fairly common for migraines to begin in puberty,” Gelfand says.
-“A migraine can be activated any time there’s a lot of change going on.”
+“It is fairly common for migraine to begin in puberty,” Gelfand says.
+“A migraine [attack] can be activated any time there’s a lot of change going on.”

-Eileen Donovan-Kranz says that her daughter had her first migraine when she was in eighth grade.
-She says her daughter spent much of time after school lying down in her room.
+Eileen Donovan-Kranz says that her daughter had her first migraine attack when she was in eighth grade.
+She says her daughter spent much of her time after school lying down in her room.

 “We were able to put her on a 504 plan for school, but individual teachers were not always helpful,” Donovan-Kranz says.
 “Because she was well much of the time, and very out of it or sick and in pain at other times, she was sometimes penalized for inconsistency.”

 Her daughter is now 20 years old.
-Although her migraines have decreased in frequency, they still occur.
+Although her migraine attacks have decreased in frequency, they still occur.

-Generally, migraines are also shorter for people in this age group.
-The average adolescent migraine lasts about two hours.
+Generally, migraine attacks are also shorter for people in this age group.
+The average length for adolescents lasts about 2 hours.

-Adolescents often experience chronic daily migraine, which is one of the most disabling types.
-This means that they experience 15 or more “headache days” per month.
-Each headache day is characterized by a migraine that lasts more than four hours.
+Adolescents may experience chronic daily migraine, which is one of the most disabling types.
+This means that they experience

-This recurrence must happen for more than three months for the condition to be considered chronic.
+This recurrence must happen for more than 3 months for the condition to be considered chronic.